Lima Memorial Health System Logo

 Phototherapy for jaundice; Bilirubin - bili lights; Neonatal care - bili lights; Newborn care - bili lights

 Bili lights are a type of light therapy (phototherapy) that is used to treat newborn jaundice.
 Jaundice is a yellow coloring of the skin and eyes.
-It is caused by too much of a yellow substance called bilirubin.
+It is caused by too much of a yellow substance called bilirubin in the blood.
 Bilirubin is created when the body replaces old red blood cells with new ones.

 Information